- SEO aligns with how your audience thinks better than any other channel.

 If you want to know how to improve your SEO, this section details some best practices to increase traffic.

-Align with search intent
+Align content formats with search intent

 Now that you’ve spent the time targeting the right audience, uncovering how they think, and identifying what they care about most, it’s time to use SEO lead generation to fill your sales funnel.

-When your audience makes a particular keyword search, what type of content are they looking for?
+When your audience makes a particular keyword search, what type of content format are they looking for?
 A product page?
 Informational page?
 How-to guide?
 Template?
 Checklist?
 White paper?
 Case study?
 Online calculator?

 Your content must meet search intent or you’ll have a ridiculously high bounce rate.
 Fortunately, the top 10 results for your keyword are a direct path to content that does meet the search intent.
 View each result’s destination page and note the type of page and format, where in the funnel it is, topics covered, word count and other clues about what content performs best for the keyword.
 Then aim to beat it by aligning with the searcher’s intent even more directly and deeply than the others.